Operating system: Software interrupt

 A software interrupt is a message to a process that an event has occurred.
-This contrasts with a hardware interrupt — which is a message to the central processing unit (CPU) that an event has occurred.
-Software interrupts are similar to hardware interrupts — there is a change away from the currently running process.
+This contrasts with a hardware interrupt—which is a message to the central processing unit (CPU) that an event has occurred.
+Software interrupts are similar to hardware interrupts—there is a change away from the currently running process.
 Similarly, both hardware and software interrupts execute an interrupt service routine.

 Software interrupts may be normally occurring events.
 It is expected that a time slice will occur, so the kernel will have to perform a context switch.
 A computer program may set a timer to go off after a few seconds in case too much data causes an algorithm to take too long.

 Software interrupts may be error conditions, such as a malformed machine instruction.
 However, the most common error conditions are division by zero and accessing an invalid memory address.

 Users can send messages to the kernel to modify the behavior of a currently running process.
 For example, in the command-line environment, pressing the interrupt character (usually Control-C) might terminate the currently running process.

 To generate software interrupts for x86 CPUs, the INT assembly language instruction is available.
 The syntax is INT X, where X is the offset number (in hexadecimal format) to the interrupt vector table.

 Signal

 To generate software interrupts in Unix-like operating systems, the kill(pid,signum) system call will send a signal to another process. pid is the process identifier of the receiving process. signum is the signal number (in mnemonic format) (Note: Examples include SIGINT, SIGSEGV, and SIGBUS.) to be sent.
 (The abrasive name of kill was chosen because early implementations only terminated the process.)

 In Unix-like operating systems, signals inform processes of the occurrence of asynchronous events.
 To communicate asynchronously, interrupts are required.
-One reason a process needs to asynchronously communicate to another process solves a variation of the classic reader/writer problem.
+One reason a process needs to asynchronously communicate to another process is to solve a variation of the classic reader/writer problem.
 The writer receives a pipe from the shell for its output to be sent to the reader's input stream.
 The command-line syntax is alpha | bravo. alpha will write to the pipe when its computation is ready and then sleep in the wait queue. bravo will then be moved to the ready queue and soon will read from its input stream.
 The kernel will generate software interrupts to coordinate the piping.

 Signals may be classified into 7 categories.
 The categories are: